 Credit history is one of the biggest factors in determining your eligibility for a personal loan.
 Personal loan lenders don’t just look at your credit score.
 They assess the various factors that make up that score: your payment history, the age of your credit history, and your debt-to-credit ratio.
 The better your credit history, the higher your credit score.
 A higher score generally means you have a better chance of being approved and getting favorable rates and terms.

-Your debt-to-income (DTI) ratio is different from the debt-to-credit ratio that comprises a portion of your credit score.
+Your debt-to-income (DTI) ratio is different from the debt-to-credit ratio which comprises a portion of your credit score.
 This ratio compares your total debts to the sum of your income sources.
 An optimal DTI is 35% or less.
 Most personal loan lenders will accept a DTI of up to 43%.

 Personal loan lenders need to know that you can repay what you borrow.
 They want to see consistent (and sufficient) income.
 They also want to see steady employment.
 Acquiring a personal loan without income proof is typically harder to achieve, however, not impossible.

 Many personal loans are unsecured.
 Others require collateral.
 Secured loans generally have lower interest rates, but the value of your collateral will play a role in how much you can borrow.